 In 2018, that maturation came to a head in a year that was marked by a single clear trend – partnerships.

-The growing prevalence of partnerships
+The growing prevalence of fintech partnerships with banks

 Heading into 2018, many pundits were intrigued by how the online lending and fintech sectors would shift in the coming year.
 At the time, many banks and credit unions had expressed interest in adopting functionality similar to what marketplace and alternative lenders can offer.